Useful Accessible Accessories for Education

 Getting a laptop stand that includes some height and tilt adjustment can be helpful in these situations.
 They work by raising your laptop up off the desk’s surface, to get it closer to eye-level and at an angle that is easier to see.

-Once you’re finished you can usually fold the stand flat to take somewhere else, but you might want to base one of these at a desk you use frequently to avoid carrying it round with you all day.
+Once you’re finished you can usually fold the stand flat to take somewhere else.
+But you might want to base one of these at a desk you use frequently to avoid carrying it round with you all day.

 Tablet stands